-It’s easy to think that in the grand scheme of things, that tiny plastic straw you use in your soda won’t really affect anything.
+It’s easy to think that tiny plastic straw you use in your soda won’t really affect anything.
 But, factor in the millions of straws everyone else is using with all of the other sources of plastic, and it becomes apparent that we have a serious problem on our hands.
 Plus, the movement to reduce plastic waste has to start somewhere, so why not use straws as the gateway?

 The Collapsible Keychain Straw